 Last time camping in Yuraygir, during Christmas time, we’ve packed down in rush and forgot a few things.
-So here is the check list for ourselves and for you guys too if you would like to use it and modify it you are welcome.
+So here is the checklist for ourselves and for you guys too if you would like to use it and modify it you are welcome.

 If you are going camping but do not know what do you need to take, or if you already have some stuff and do not want to forget anything, compare our list to yours, this information is for you.

-These are the basics things adjusted for a comfortable camping (without kids).
-For couple or friends travel.
+These are the basics things adjusted for comfortable camping (without kids).
+For a couple or friends travel.

 (click on a pic to see the details)

 3) Table *

 10) drinking water gallon

 11) 2-4 Water gallons (2x drinking and 2x for washing the staff and shower).

 14) Garbage bags